kggrinch/Site-Manager/README.md

        c) Enter the same server password in step 5

        d) Test connection -> apply -> OK
-18. Run the CreateSiteDB class to create the database (This class should be run once manually)
+18. Run the CreateSiteDB class to create the database (This class should be manually run once)
 19. Run the SitesGUI class to start the program.